 Tanja Bastamow is digital artist who has been working as a freelancer in virtual set design, 3D animation and post production for virtual & augmented reality, film, television and experimental games since 2000.
 In addition to this, she has a long career in teaching digital design methods as a full-time lecturer as well as a part-time teacher.
 Her key areas of interest are immersive virtual environments, finding new visual styles in digital expression, how new technology affects visual storytelling, and integrating digital tools with analogue working methods.
 She is currently studying for PhD, doing research on the performative and aesthetic possibilities of real-time virtual scenography.

 José Miguel Ribeiro studied Fine Arts at the School of Belas-Artes in Lisbon and started working as an animator in 1990.
 In 1999 he did A Suspeita, short animated stopmotion film with which he was awarded 26 international awards, highlighting the Cartoon d’Or in 2000.
 In 2004, he made a cartoon series of 1.40 minutes Home Things that consists of 26 episodes, where the protagonists are the things that are in a house: the mop, the toothbrush, the glasses, the vacuum cleaner etc. The series was honored with several international awards.
 In 2017, he won the prize for best animated documentary Fragments in Clermont-Ferrand.
-He is currently doing his first animated feature film Nayola.
+In 2022 he directed his first animated feature film Nayola.

 Pedro Serrazina is an award-winning director, senior lecturer, animation researcher and artistic director of Cinanima Festival.
 His first short, the multi-prized Tale about the Cat and the Moon, was premiered at Cannes and is still regularly screened in retrospectives.
 Serrazina’s work ranges from short films and site-specific installations to music videos and academic projects.
 He is interested in the interconnections between architecture, public space and animation, completed his MA at the Royal College of Art, London, and a practice-based PhD at Univ.
 Lusófona, Lisbon, where he teaches.
 His international work includes a United Nations commissioned project developed with the local community in Tunis, using animation to address the theme of local empowerment in Tunisia.
 A member of the Society for Animation Studies and co-organizer of Ecstatic Truth, annual symposium on animation and documentary practices, Serrazina is currently preparing his next film, What remains of us.